-7.8 Non-Vacant Sites
+7.8 Non-Vacant Sites (including Suitability for Lower--Income Housing)

 The Sites Inventory identifies 75 sites that are not vacant, as defined by California Government Code.
 Non-vacant sites have various existing uses including retail, office, industrial and hotels.
-The City anticipates that these sites have a high likelihood of redeveloping into residential uses during the 6th Cycle Housing Element planning period due to changing demands for commercial development according to commercial market data.
+The City anticipates that these sites have a high likelihood of redeveloping into residential uses during the 6th Cycle Housing Element planning period due to changing demands for commercial development according to commercial market data and the actual development patterns during the 5th Ceycle planning period.
 Details of each use type is provided below.